mariusor/mpris-scrobbler/README.md

     $ systemctl --user start mpris-scrobbler.service

-It can submit the tracks being played to the [last.fm](https://last.fm) and [libre.fm](https://libre.fm) services.
+It can submit the tracks being played to the [last.fm](https://last.fm) and [libre.fm](https://libre.fm) services, and hopefully soon to listenbrainz.

-At first nothing will get submitted as you need to generate a valid API session for your account.
+At first nothing will get submitted as you need to enable a service and generate a valid API session for your account.

+To enable a service you must create/edit the `~/.config/mpris-scrobbler.ini` file by adding the following lines:

+    [service]
+    enabled = true

 To authenticate you must use the signon binary using the following sequence: